- Card Stacking1

 However, if you have observed even one black swan, you should not come to this conclusion.
 Instead, you might draw one of the weaker conclusions:

 It is by no means always fallacious to present a one-sided argument.
 As is usual with fallacies, we have to take the context of the argument into consideration.
 For instance, a trial attorney presents a one-sided case in favor of a client.
 It is not a defense attorney's job to present the evidence for the defendant's guilt, rather that is the job of the prosecutor.
 Likewise, the prosecutor's job is to present a one-sided case for conviction.
 Both sides are presented in a trial, just not by the same persons.
 This is the way that adversarial systems, such as the legal system, work: each side presents a biased case, and the jury comes to a decision based upon hearing both sides.
-In this way, even though each side is slanted, all of the relevant evidence is presented by whichever side it happens to favor.
+In this way, even though each side is one-sided, all of the relevant evidence is presented by whichever side it happens to favor.

 Other contexts of argumentation are similarly adversarial, for example, partisan politics such as election campaigns.
 A candidate's campaign will present only a positive case for the candidate's election, and a case against the candidate's opponents.
 However, the other side can always be relied upon to present the negative case.
 We voters, by listening to both sides of the campaign, can make an objective decision about how to vote based upon all the available evidence.
 This is why it is important to pay attention to all sides during a campaign, and to hear different political points of view.
 People who listen to only one side will inevitably form one-sided opinions.